Scan Climate Control Systems

-Modern automatic climate control systems rely on sensors and actuators to achieve the driver’s desired results.
-Many scan tools are capable of displaying these input values in real time datastream.
+Modern automatic climate control systems rely on sensors and actuators to achieve the driver's desired results.
+Many scan tools can display these input values in datastream.
 Datastream is great for spotting intermittent problems in A/C systems.
 They are also capable of bi-directional control.
 Bi-directional control allows the scan tool to communicate with the control module and actuate components like the compressor clutch, blend door, and blower motor.

 Understand the values on the climate control mode of the scan tool.